matteoraf/ha-inim_smartliving_alarm_panel/README.md

     *   **Port**: The TCP port your SmartLAN module is listening on (default is 5004).

     *   **PIN**: A valid user PIN code for your alarm panel (The PIN won't be checked.
-If the PIN is not valid, it simply won't work, but you will not get any error message about it.).
+If the PIN is not valid, it simply won't work, but you will not get any error message about it during the configuration process.).

     *   **Panel Name** (Optional): A friendly name for your alarm panel in Home Assistant (e.g., "Home Alarm").